-Better to be insured in a record hurricane season
+Better to be insured

 The 2020 hurricane season broke a new record when Tropical Storm Beta made landfall in Texas, making it the ninth named storm to do so and leaving behind the previous record set more than a century ago, in 1916.